Buy This Book

 The American Indian Biographies lead you through the lives of famous American Indians.
 You will learn about their families, the types of homes in which they lived, and the chores they performed.
 Special sidebars will teach you crafts they made, games they played, or recipes they cooked.
 As you follow these American Indians through their lives, you will get to know their personalities, strengths, and weaknesses.
 And you will learn how the actions of these native people affect our lives today.

-Tecumseh’s story is told in this easy-to-read biography that uses large, full-color illustrations on almost every page.
-The book is divided into short chapters with oversized text, pull-out quotes, and illustrations and captions that blend to make a visually appealing book.
+This easy-to-read biography tells Tecumseh’s story using large, full-color illustrations on almost every page.
+The book is divided into short chapters with oversized text, pull-out quotes, and illustrations and captions that blend to make it visually appealing.
 The text doesn’t describe violence in detail, but several battles are illustrated.
 A short glossary can be found at the back of the book.

 Tecumseh brings history to life in an engaging book that won’t overwhelm readers.
 Tecumseh’s story shows how the U.S. threatened the Shawnee way of life by continually breaking their treaties and eventually forcing the Shawnees onto reservations where they were forbidden to practice their traditional way of life.
 Anyone interested in early American history should read about Tecumseh, who tried to bring peace not only to the Shawnee people but to all American Indians.